 We work with organisations such as the Wildlife Conservation Partnership to protect this threatened bird by installing nesting boxes and managing habitats.

-The kestrel’s recent decline in numbers is due largely to the intensification of farming, which has in turn caused the habitat loss of many small mammals – the kestrel’s prey.
+The kestrel’s recent decline in numbers is largely due to the intensification of farming, which has in turn caused the habitat loss of many small mammals, which are the kestrel’s prey.